University of Hong Kong: Admission

+Admission to HKU is highly competitive.
+In 2016, the university received around 40,000 applications for undergraduate studies, over 16,000 of which were from outside the Hong Kong schools' system.
+For Mainland China applicants, the enrollment rate was 1 student for every 21 applications.

-Undergraduate candidates are selected according to their relative merit in the local public examination (HKDSEE) and apply online via JUPAS.
+Undergraduate candidates are selected according to their relative merit in the local public examination (HKDSE) and apply online via JUPAS.
 Other applicants, including overseas students or ones taking other examinations, are classified as non-JUPAS applicants who are required to apply via the official website, where postgraduate applications may also be made.

 Teaching and learning

 Most undergraduate courses are 4-year degrees while the medical and nursing programmes require two and one more year(s) of studies respectively.
 English is the main medium of instruction, and the University's Senate has endorsed English as the campus lingua franca.
 Starting from 2012, local students are required to take Academic English courses and Chinese language enhancement courses; however, students who are native-speakers of languages other than Chinese, and students who have not studied Chinese language in their secondary curriculum can be exempted from the Chinese course requirement.
 Cantonese credit-courses for Mainland Chinese and Taiwan students, and ab initio Mandarin Chinese and Cantonese credit-courses for international and exchange students are offered by the Chinese Language Centre, School of Chinese.